Rsantct/pe.audio.sys/pe.audio.sys/doc/20_Reference SPL calibration.md

     - a SPL meter with C curve and slow time integration mode.

-    - a mono track Pink Noise -20 dBFS limited to 500-2000 Hz (find it at Bob Katz web site)
+    - a track of pink noise -20 dBFS RMS limited to 500-2000 Hz (find it under `doc/test signals` folder).

+Full bandwidth noise is not recommended because of issues on bass room modes and/or typical reflections on mid and high frequencies due to room and furnitures.

 Preliminary: